 The Quartz app provides an understandable, logical user experience.
 The ability to follow other app users’ feeds, nicer access to the articles themselves, and less friction to read & engage in comments are all great elements.

-If you’re an avid reader of articles and like to engage with others about the articles, download the Quartz app and test it out yourself.
+If you’re an avid news reader and like to engage with others about the articles, download the Quartz app and test it out yourself.